CDCgov/prime-reportstream/prime-router/docs/features/0005-managing-translation-schemas.md

 ```

 In the example above, the `/v1` directory contains a breaking change in the translation schema.
 A developer would merge and deploy a PR
-that introduces the new version and then separately update all receivers schemas that consume it.
+that introduces the new version and then separately update all receivers schemas that consume it using the normal azure translation update and validation process.

 #### Validation